 - More interactions with your lawyer and the other attorneys in the MDL than normal.

 While these results can be disconcerting, the reality is that very few cases in a multidistrict litigation are chosen as bellwether trials.
 In fact, the whole point of bellwether trials is to select as few lawsuits as possible, while still covering as many discreet issues that are present in the MDL.

 5. Contact a personal injury lawyer for help

-If you have been hurt in a mass tort scenario, or if a loved one has died or suffered injuries so severe that they have been left incapacitated, recovering compensation can be crucial for your future.
+If you have been hurt in a mass tort scenario, or if a loved one has died or suffered injuries so severe that they have been left incapacitated, recovering a large payout can be crucial for your future.
 The personal injury lawyers at the Shouse Law Office can help.

 - According to the Oxford English Dictionary, a “bellwether” was a male sheep (a “wether”) with a bell hung around its neck.
 Where the bellwether went, the rest of the flock would follow.

 - See, for example, Beal v.
 3M & Co., et al. (United States District Court for the Northern District of Florida, Pensacola Division, 2022) 7:20-cv-006; MDL 2804 Opiate Litigation – Order Re: Public and Media Logistics (United States District Court for the Northern District of Ohio); In re: Roundup Products Liability Litigation (United States District Court for the Northern District of California) 16-MD-2741-VC.